Translate

 Lisa Fathers OBE

-Chief Executive Officer (Interim)
+Chief Executive Officer

-Lisa is the Interim CEO of Bright Futures Educational Trust, a medium-sized multi-academy trust comprising 11 schools.
+Lisa is the CEO of Bright Futures Educational Trust, a medium-sized multi-academy trust comprising 11 schools.
 The trust also leads two Teaching School Hubs, an Early Years Stronger Practice Hub, a Maths Hub, and a large multi-site SCITT delivering extensive teacher training across Early Years, Primary and Secondary phases, alongside a successful wider school improvement and CPD offer.
 Bright Futures Educational Trust is rightly proud of its strong values, child-centred approach, and the significant contribution it makes to the education sector.

 Lisa has recently been elected to the Teaching School Hub Council, working closely with fellow CEOs, system leaders and Department for Education colleagues.
 She is also a member of the Greater Manchester Mayoral Reform Board and the Greater Manchester Learning Partnership Executive Group.